 ITEC 2000

-Computer Concepts
+Computer Concepts4 s.h.

 ITEC 2020

-Introduction to Programming

-TCOM 2420

-Professional Writing for Information

-Technology
+Computer Programming4 s.h.

 ITEC 2700

 Foundations of Information

-Technology
+Technology4 s.h.

 ITEC 3450

 Database Management

 ITEC 3460

-Systems Analysis
+Systems Analysis4 s.h.

 ITEC 3655

-Introduction to Web Programming
+Web Programming4 s.h.

 ITEC 3710

-Cloud Computing
+Cloud Computing4 s.h.

 ITEC 3755

-Current Issues in Technology
+Current Issues in Technology2 s.h.

 ITEC 3761

-Cybersecurity Policy
+Cybersecurity Framework and Policy4 s.h.

 ITEC 3780

 Final Portfolio Presentation and

-Assessment
+Assessment2 s.h.

 ITEC 4990

 Comprehensive Assessment0 s.h.

+WRIT 2420

+Professional Writing for Information

+Technology

-\ITEC 2700 Foundations of Information Technology is offered to students who do not have prior information technology (IT) or who desire to update current fundamental IT skills.
+ITEC 2700 Foundations of Information Technology is offered to students who seek to prepare for the IT Fundamentals Pro and the CompTIA IT Fundamentals (FC0-U61) certifications or who do not have prior information technology (IT).
 ITEC 2700 is not required for the BSIT degree and is offered online in a 15-week format.

-Students will choose a track in Cloud Computing and Systems Administration, Cybersecurity Management, Digital Business and Game Development, or Information Systems.
+Students will choose a track in Cloud Computing and Systems Administration, Cybersecurity Management, or Digital Business and Game Development.
+In addition to selecting one of the aforelisted required ITEC tracks, the student may elect to take a track in either General Business or Project Management.